 - According to legend, silk was discovered in the emperor's garden in 2700 BC by Hsi-Ling-Shi, the wife of Emperor Huang-Ti.

 For more information:

-Go here to test your knowledge with a Ancient China crossword puzzle.
+Go here to test your knowledge with a Ancient China crossword puzzle or word search.

 For more reading and reference see these books:

 You are in Ancient China by Ivan Minnis.
 2005.